justin-kleid/justin-kleid.github.io/_posts/2022-09-15-gift-from-the-cosmos.md

 ---
 title: "A Gift From The Cosmos"
-excerpt: "Poem of gratitude for someone gone too soon"
+excerpt: "For someone gone too soon"
+tagline: ""
 date: September 15, 2022
 tags: Poetry
 category: Poetry